thatfiredev/Tocha/README.md

   "limit": 5
 }
 ```

+The `limitToLast` field allows you to get only the last `n` documents retrieved, where `n` is the positive number
+ you pass as value of the field.

+Please **note** that you need at least one `orderBy` field to use `limitToLast`, otherwise it will return an exception.

 ### Advanced Search on The Realtime Database
 If you need to sort/filter your data before performing a search, you can add these optional parameters to your query: